YutaroHayakawa/ipftrace/README.md

 ...
 ```

-It can trace the packets with lwtunnel excapsulation
+We can trace the packets with lwtunnel excapsulation
 ```
 $ ping 10.0.1.10